 Since the GPSNR cut-off date of 1 April 2019, no instances of deforestation from new development was reported by suppliers operating industrial plantations, although one supplier reported 11 Ha of accidental clearing on the margins of a set-aside area in 2020; they plan to rectify the incident with rehabilitation at the site or other equivalent area.
-In 2020, Michelin also recorded a number of fire incidents reported by its major suppliers^[21] operating industrial estates, it maintains engagement with suppliers on their fire prevention activities.
+In 2021, Michelin also recorded a number of fire incidents reported by its major suppliers[21] operating industrial estates, it maintains engagement with suppliers on their fire prevention activities.

 [21] Major suppliers operating industrial plantations (>500 Ha).
-Reporting is not currently standardized between fire incidents/area affected but Michelin is working to streamline reporting amongst its suppliers
+Reporting is not currently standardized between fire incidents/area affected but Michelin is working to streamline reporting amongst its suppliers. # incidents increased in 2021 due to increased reporting.

-Fire Incidents Reported by Major Suppliers^[21] Operating Industrial Plantations in 2020
+Fire Incidents Reported by Major Suppliers[21] Operating Industrial Plantations in 2021